 Midan al-Tahrir, Downtown Cairo

-Since I’ve only visited Cairo for a few days and am therefore not an expert, my lovely assistant Nadia helped with this article as she’s lived in Cairo for almost three years now.
+Since I’ve only visited Cairo for a few days (I live in Dahab by the Red Sea) and am therefore not an expert, American expat Nadia helped with this article as she’s lived in Cairo for three years.

 Check out Jessika’s One-Week Itinerary for discovering Ancient Egypt if you want to explore more than just Cairo, as well as my other articles about Egypt: